Archive for the ‘form builder’ Category

 Notes

-This feature is included with all Business plans.
+This feature is included with Business plans.
 Context data may not contains non-alphanumeric characters other than “()[]*/:-.? ” and may not exceed 150 characters.

 How to Lead People to Online Forms from Printed Material